cul/dlst-studio/_posts/2020-03-21-press-release-rapid-masks.md

 the visor to make it easier for health professionals to don protective masks below the shield.

-Additionally, Choksi enlisted the help of other librarians who work in the Studio.
+Next, Choksi enlisted the help of other librarians who work in the Studio.
 Digital Scholarship Librarian Alex Gil and Research Data Librarian Moacir P. de Sá Pereira created the [Guide and Design for Rapidly Produced Face Shields](/face-shield) webpage for distributing the optimized visor